MarketSquare/robotframework-telnet-library/README.md

 Telnet Library is Robot Framework's library that makes it possible to connect to Telnet servers and execute commands on the opened connections.

-This library used to known as Telnet standard library of Robot Framework until it was extracted out of it as a standalone extension.
+This library used to be known as Telnet standard library of Robot Framework until it was extracted out of it as a standalone extension.

 ***